 Mozilla VPN is still a relatively young product, coming from the well-trusted company behind the privacy-focused Firefox browser, yet it's already made itself known as one of the best VPN services.
 This is thanks to some impressive speeds, decent server coverage and a commitment to independent security audits.

-Originally a browser extension, Mozilla VPN is now an independent product providing system-wide protection for Windows, iOS, and Android apps.
+Originally a browser extension, Mozilla VPN is now an independent product providing system-wide protection for Windows, Mac, Linux, iOS and Android apps.
+Now covering over 40 locations with its 400 servers, it has wide enough coverage for most users.
 So, how does it perform, and is it the right option for you?

 Features include a kill switch that can be set to deploy in the event that the VPN drops out.
 However, if this advanced-level security isn’t required for all your tasks, split tunneling ensures you can carry on browsing using a standard connection too.

 Be aware that although Mozilla VPN works with up to five devices, they all need to be registered.
 So, if you’re already at the maximum capacity, you’ll need to deregister one of the devices before you can add another.
 Some providers, like KeepSolid VPN Unlimited, have similar rules, but most, like ExpressVPN, don’t force you to register a device before you can use it, which makes the process far simpler.